Pierce57/Overview/README.md

   * <b> Project 1: Cache and Memory Hierarchy Simulator </b>
     * Implement a flexible cache and memory hierarchy simulator and use it to compare the performance, area, and energy of different memory hierarchy configurations, using a subset of the SPEC 2006 benchmark suite, SPEC 2017 benchmark suite, and/or microbenchmarks.
   * <b> Project 2: Branch Predictor Simulator </b>
-    * Implement a branch predictor simulator and use it to evaluate different configurations of branch predictors (e.g. bimodal, gshare, and hybrid)
+    * Implement a branch predictor simulator and use it to evaluate different configurations of branch predictors (e.g. bimodal, gshare, and hybrid).
   * <b> Project 3: Superscalar Pipeline Simulator </b>
     * Implement a simulator for an out-of-order superscalar processor that fetches and issues N instructions per cycle.
 Only the dynamic scheduling mechanism will be modeled in detail, i.e., perfect caches and perfect branch prediction are assumed.
 * ECE 566 - Compiler Optimization and Scheduling